MicroEJ/docs/overview/repository.rst

 Developer Repository
 ====================

-The developer repository is an online repository hosted by MicroEJ Corp.
+The developer repository is an online repository hosted by MicroEJ Corp., contains community modules provided "as-is".
-It contains modules provided as-is.
-It is similar to what `Maven repositories <https://mvnrepository.com/repos>`_ are for hosting Java standard modules.
+It is similar to what `Maven Central Repository <https://repo1.maven.org/maven2/>`_ are for hosting Java standard modules.

+MicroEJ Corp. contributes to the developer repository in the following cases:
+- Demos (Platforms, Firmware, Virtual Devices, Applications),
+- Incubating Libraries,
+- Former MicroEJ Central Repository versions,
+- Hardware specific modules.

 Use
 ---